kfukasawa37/adcrtest2/README.md

 # adcrtest2
-R Code for "Fukasawa K. (in review) Mechanistic home range capture-recapture models for estimation of population density and landscape connectivity."
+R Code for "R Code for "Fukasawa K. (2023) Mechanistic home range capture-recapture models for estimation of population density and landscape connectivity.
+BioRxiv 2023.03.01.530712""

 ## description of files
 secrad.r: source code for movement simulation and log likelihood of ADCR